hack-technicolor/hack-technicolor/docs/Recovery.md

 #### RTFD via the CLI shell

-!!! note
-    This RTFD method is not available if:
+!!! note "This RTFD method is not available if..."
 	- you have no kind of access to CLI by either SSH, or telnet, or serial console
 	- the gateway bootloops or fails to boot properly
 	- the `userfs` or `rootfs_data` jffs2 filesystem is full

 1. Make sure the gateway is turned on and completely booted
 2. Login to the CLI, RTFD is also available in restricted shall (clash)